asirinelli/bras/doc/documentation.rst

 red.
 You can move the active window using the arrow keys and change its size.
 One important parameter is the contrast threshold: it is used to isolate the bacteria from the video background.
-When correctly set, you should see cleary the the bacteria in grey/white while the background should be black.
+When correctly set, you should see clearly the the bacteria in grey/white while the background should be black.
 When the position, the size and the contrast of the active window are set, you can store this setting with the space bar and select another bacteria.